 80% of teachers are recruited internationally, with the majority coming from the UK, and the rest are Singaporean.

 From its active PTA through to its vertical house system, SJI International has all the hallmarks of a close-knit school community.
-Parents on the elementary and high school parent support groups organise social events, fundraises for both school projects and class-specific charities, and supports arts projects by creating costumes and props.
+Parents on the elementary and high school parent support groups organise social events, fundraise for both school projects and class-specific charities, and support arts projects by creating costumes and props.
 There’s also a large parent volunteer group that helps with chapel duties.

 Elementary and high school students share facilities at the impressive Lawrence da Silva Sports Complex, which was opened in 2012.
 This purpose-built four-storey complex houses a large multi-purpose sports hall, fitness centre, dance studio, climbing wall, and 25-metre outdoor swimming pool.